Curriculum Enrichment Grants

-The Doyle diversity grants also facilitate similar activities designed to engage students with issues of difference and diversity.
+The Doyle diversity grants also facilitate similar activities designed to engage students in introductory-level courses with issues of difference and diversity.
 In addition to the goals articulated above, Doyle diversity grants are meant to fund projects which help students engage with diversity or gain a greater recognition of their own positionality vis-a-vis issues of plurality and social justice.
 The Doyle Program is involved in a number of diversity-related initiatives on campus; you can find details concerning these initiatives in on the Doyle website.

 Who Is Eligible?

 All full-time and part-time faculty are eligible to apply for curriculum enrichment, Doyle diversity, or Engelhard grants of up to $500.

 - These grants are primarily for activities that somehow merge the classroom experience with outside or co-curricular opportunities